 We like food almost as much as we like games.
 The office caters two lunch buffets a week, plus morning smoothies to give Rioters a little boost at the start of the workday, and it’s not unusual to see a tower of pizza boxes and beers arrive in time for group meetings.
 Even though Ireland isn’t traditionally known as a foodie hotspot, the local restaurant scene benefited hugely from the influx of immigrants that poured into Dublin during the Celtic Tiger boom years.

 Grafton Street, Dublin’s most famous pedestrianised shopping street and a sought-after destination for European street performers, is mere blocks from the Riot office.
-Temple Bar is just a few minutes’ walk away is Temple Bar, home to some of the most well-known pubs and clubs in the city.
+Temple Bar is just a few minutes’ walk away as well and is home to some of the most well-known pubs and clubs in the city.
 Dublin is steeped in culture, and the city that brought the world Yeats, Joyce, and Wilde still buzzes with a lively theatre and arts scene.
 The relative compactness of Dublin’s city centre makes it highly walkable, and removes stress from getting where you need to be.
 (Don’t worry, there are still buses, trains, light rail, and taxis if you’re feeling lazy.)

-Rioters from all over the continent have found a home in Dublin where history, culture, and entertainment are poured by the pint.
+Rioters from all over the world have found a home in Dublin where rich history, culture, entertainment, majestic landcapes, and ARAM breaks await.

-- Submit champion ideas directly to the dudes and dudettes who make 'em real
+Submit champion ideas directly to the designers who bring ‘em to life